The history of Crossing Rivers Health (formerly Prairie du Chien Memorial Hospital):

 Lean training was implemented for continual improvement.

-Technology and training was initiated for electronic health record meaningful use standards.
+Technology and training were initiated for electronic health record meaningful use standards.

 The hospital was accepted to participate in the nationwide initiative Transforming Care at the Bedside, focusing on improving care and efficiency so more time is spent on bedside patient care.

-State-of-the-art technology and equipment was installed so both operating rooms were equipped to handle any surgical procedure.
+State-of-the-art technology and equipment were installed so both operating rooms were equipped to handle any surgical procedure.

 A new fluid warming system was purchased for surgery.